 - In exchange for leasing this allocation, Members agree to hold themselves to a high standard of accountability and participate in program requirements including electronic reporting, Best Business Practices, participation in regulatory meetings, and joining the Shareholders’ Alliance.

 The Quota Bank is the only program of its kind in the Gulf of Mexico that is generating triple-bottom-line benefits for your fishery by:

 - making fishing businesses more profitable,

-- 3) promoting industry solutions support for the next generation of fishermen.
+- supporting the next generation of fishermen, and

-For more information on the Quota Bank, please follow these links:
+For more information on the Quota Bank, check out these links:

 - The official Quota Bank announcement to the Gulf of Mexico Fishery Management Council.